 - Phalen’s manoeuvre – holding the wrist in flexion for 60 seconds to elicit numbness/pain in median nerve distribution.

-Treatment involves the use of a splint, holding the wrist in dorsiflexion overnight to relieve symptoms.
-If this is unsuccessful, corticosteroid injections into the carpal tunnel can be used.
-In severe case, surgical decompression of the carpal tunnel may be required.
+Treatment involves the use of a splint, holding the wrist in extension overnight to relieve symptoms.
+If this is unsuccessful, corticosteroid injections into the carpal tunnel can be trialled.
+Surgical decompression of the carpal tunnel may be required in severe cases.

 The median nerve innervates the majority of the muscles in the anterior forearm, and some intrinsic hand muscles.

 In the forearm, the median nerve directly innervates muscles in the superficial and intermediate layers:

 - Superficial layer: Pronator teres, flexor carpi radialis and palmaris longus.

 The median nerve also gives rise to the anterior interosseous nerve, which supplies the deep flexors: